Negroni

-The negroni is an Italian cocktail, made of equal parts gin, vermouth rosso (red, semi-sweet), and Campari, generally served on the rocks, and commonly garnished with an orange slice or orange peel.
+A Negroni is an Italian cocktail, made of equal parts gin, vermouth rosso (red, semi-sweet), and Campari, generally served with ice, and commonly garnished with an orange slice or orange peel.
 It is considered an apéritif.

-The drink has been documented in Italy since the late 1940s, and became popular in the 1950s, but the origin is uncertain, and early recipes differ somewhat from the modern standard.
-(Note: Early recipes were either these three ingredients served straight up (in a cocktail glass or coupe, no ice), or were served long (over ice with soda).
-The modern recipe of equal parts served short (over ice, without soda) is not recorded until the 1950s or 1960s.)
-The basic recipe – an equal-parts cocktail of these three ingredients – is first recorded in French cocktail books of the late 1920s, alongside many similar drinks; in Italy a long drink of equal parts vermouth and Campari (but no gin), topped with soda and served over ice, has existed since the 1800s under the names Milano–Torino or Americano.
-There are claims of Italian drinks by the name "Negroni" containing gin from 1919, though these differ significantly from the modern drink; see for details.
+In Italy a long drink of equal parts vermouth and Campari (but no gin), topped with soda and served over ice, has existed since the 1800s under the names Milano–Torino or Americano.
+The name Milano–Torino comes from the fact that bitters like Campari were traditionally popular aperitifs in Milan, while vermouth was the classic and beloved aperitif in Turin.

+The Negroni was created in Florence in 1919–20 by Count Camillo Negroni of Fiesole.
+In the 1920s, the count used to frequent the aristocratic Caffè Casoni in Via de’ Tornabuoni in Florence (the venue where the already existing Caffè Giacosa would later relocate), and, wanting to vary from his usual Americano aperitif, he asked the bartender to add a bit of gin instead of soda water, in honor of his stay in New York.
+The new cocktail became known as the “Americano in the style of Count Negroni,” that is, an Americano with an addition of gin, and it later took the count’s own name.

 Technique

-Often garnished with an orange peel.
+Negronis are often garnished with an orange peel.

-The IBA recipe for the negroni specifies that it be built over ice in an old-fashioned or rocks glass and garnished with a slice of orange, similar to an old fashioned or spritz (short, minus the soda).
+According to the International Bartenders Association recipe, the Negroni is prepared by pouring all the ingredients — starting from the highest alcohol content to the lowest — directly into an old-fashioned or rocks glass and garnishing with a slice of orange, similar to an old fashioned or spritz (short, minus the soda).

 Common variations include using an orange peel (or lemon peel) in place of an orange slice (especially outside Italy), stirring then pouring over ice, and sometimes stirring and serving straight up.

 History

-The drink's origins are not known with certainty, and one must distinguish the modern recipe (an equal-parts cocktail of gin, vermouth rosso, and Campari, served over ice) from the name "negroni".
-See surveys Wondrich (2019) and Difford.

-To summarize, the documentary evidence is consistent with the drink originating as a short, American-style cocktail in 1920s France, like its well-documented contemporary, the old pal (and similar cocktails such as the boulevardier), and was most popular in the 1930s and early 1940s as a 2:1:1 drink, served up, called the Campariete.
-In the late 1940s the short drink then acquired the name negroni from a separate, similar long Italian-style drink of vermouth and soda, with small amounts of Campari and gin, served over ice; or from a variant of the Milano–Torino or Americano, equal parts vermouth and Campari, with a small amount of gin, plus soda, served over ice.
-By the mid-1950s the preferred name was "negroni" and the preferred ratio was 1:1:1, served over ice but without soda.
+The drink's origins are not known with certainty, but the documentary evidence is consistent with it originating as a short, American-style cocktail in 1920s France, like its well-documented contemporary, the old pal (and similar cocktails such as the boulevardier), and was most popular in the 1930s and early 1940s as a 2:1:1 drink, served up, called the Campariete.
+In the late 1940s the short drink then acquired the name Negroni from a separate, similar long Italian-style drink of vermouth and soda, with small amounts of Campari and gin, served over ice; or from a variant of the Milano–Torino or Americano, equal parts vermouth and Campari, with a small amount of gin, plus soda, served over ice.
+By the mid-1950s the preferred name was "Negroni" and the preferred ratio was 1:1:1, served over ice but without soda.